rivolli/mfe/README.md

 ## Example of use

 The simplest way to extract meta-features is using the `metafeatures` method.
-The method can be used by a symbolic description of the model or by a data frame.
+The method can be called by a symbolic description of the model or by a data frame.
 The parameters are the dataset and the group of measures to be extracted.
-To extract all the measures, the parameter "group" needs to be set as "all".
-For instance:
+To extract all the measures, the parameter "group" needs to be set to "all".
+A simple example is given next:

 ```{r}
 library(mfe)